 For a less expensive alternative (that’s still open), be sure to explore the Caw Caw County Park.
 While lacking the beautiful gardens of the Cypress Gardens, it has some sweeping views of the marsh, a boardwalk of its own through the black swamp, a bucolic meadow that’s the former site of an old plantation called Laurel Hill, and much more.
 Plus, it’s open.

 Check out a quick video from a recent early spring visit to Caw Caw:

 7. Take a Class at the Zero George Cooking School

 Looking for an exciting activity to take your date?
-Although it is not a hands-on cooking school, the Zero George Cooking School teaches you the fundamentals of a three-course gourmet meal.
+Although it is not a hands-on cooking school, the Cooking School at Zero George Hotel teaches you the fundamentals of a three-course gourmet meal.
 Taught by Executive Chef Vinson Petrillo and sous chef Amanda Black, the class demonstrates proper techniques to create fantastic meals.